Our W2BW Team Members

 Work2BeWell Co-Founder and Educational and Leadership Development Consultant

-Sara Nilles-Freauf is an educational and leadership development consultant with 22 years of experience nationally and internationally.
-She recently served as the Vice President of the National Association of State Student Council Executive Directors (NASSCED).
-She served as the Executive Director for the Oregon Association of Student Councils (OASC) for ten years and taught math and leadership for ten years before her role with OASC.
+Sara Freauf (Nilles) is an educational and leadership development consultant with 23 years of experience nationally and internationally.
+She served as the Executive Director for the Oregon Association of Student Councils (OASC) from 2010-2020 and taught math and leadership for ten years before her role with OASC.
 She studied math education at Montana State University (Go Bobcats!) and earned her master’s in Curriculum & Instruction and ESL/ELL from Portland State University.
 She is a co-founder of the Work2BeWell program in partnership with Providence Health System.

-Sara #Works2BeWell by RV-ing and walking with her best fur buddies Jax and Tucker.
+Sara #Works2BeWell by spending time with friends/family and walking with her best fur buddies Jax and Tucker.

 Associate Project Manager